zama-ai/concrete/docs/get-started/installing.md

 pip install concrete-python
 ```
 {% hint style="info" %}
 Not all versions are available on PyPI.
-If you need a version that is not on PyPI (including nightly releases), you can install it from our package index by adding `--extra-index-url https://pypi.zama.ai`.
+If you need a version that is not on PyPI (including nightly releases), you can install it from our package index by adding `--extra-index-url https://pypi.zama.ai/cpu` or `--extra-index-url https://pypi.zama.ai/gpu`, depending on whether you
+want the CPU or the GPU wheel.
 {% endhint %}

 To enable all the optional features, install the `full` version of **Concrete**: